jennyrae818/Project1/README.md

 ## IMPORTANT!
 Currently the application encounters CORS issue when talking to Kroger API.
 We are working to mitigate the issue.
 Meanwhile, to be able to use the web page locally please follow instructions below for your default browser:
 - Chrome: Please install the following browser extension: [Cross-domain-cors](https://chrome.google.com/webstore/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai).
-- Firefox: Please install the followig browser extension: [Cors-everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search).
+- Firefox: Please install the following browser extension: [Cors-everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search).
 - Safari: Please disable the Access-Control-Allow-Origin in Developer settings.

 ## Description